 - 1. The licensed premises will be a home office where sales invoices are processed online.
-A Home Business is covered under the SEPP requirements.
-Council advised that they have no objection to the liquor licence. - 2.
-No public submissions were received relating to any matters with the application. - 3.
-I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions contained in the licence document. - 4.
-I am satisfied that the statutory advertising requirements have been met. - 5.
+A Home Business is covered under the SEPP requirements. - 2.
+Council advised that they have no objection to the liquor licence, provided the specified area is used as a home office and complies with home business planning rules. - 3.
+A Police submission was not received. - 4.
+No public submissions were received relating to any matters with the application. - 5.
+I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions contained in the licence document. - 6.
+I am satisfied that the statutory advertising requirements have been met. - 7.
 Having reviewed all the material, I am satisfied that granting this application for an online-packaged liquor licence will not be detrimental to the local or broader community.